archey347/UF_Blog/README.md

 Both permissions allow access to managing the blogs, however, `uri_blog_manager_view` gives only read access to the blog managment (This is useful if you want to allow somebody to add or remove posts to the blogs but not actually manage them).

-For each blog, a read and write permission is created which can be used to control who has access.
-There is also a 'public' option which doesn't require an authenticated session to view the blog.
+By default, all blogs are publicly viewable.

+Permissions can be customised on a per-blog basis, by overriding the blog access control layer with a class that implements the interface `UserFrosting\Sprinkle\Blog\Authorise\BlogAccessControlLayerInterface`.

 ## Contributing